 Would the same strategy work in a different niche?

-Absolutely.
 Obviously, you’d have to change the wording, but the basic structure remains the same.
+Any niche topic (here’s 50) and it’s products can be sold through a review and if you follow these guidelines, you can do that too!

 - You always want to give people a brief report quickly on the item and explain your knowledge of it to give credibility.